atlassoftwaregroup/ansible-role-zendserver/README.md

 Role Name
 ========

-This Ansible role lets you install Zend Server on the specified host
+This Ansible role lets you install Zend Server on the specified host.
+This is a fork of rtuin.zendserver that installs the ssl version for Zend Server 6.3.

 Requirements
 ------------